 If we arrange for you to go into a residential or nursing care home, you will need to contribute to the cost.

-The Government has set down detailed regulations and guidance for calculating the charges for residential and nursing care homes, which we must follow when calculating your charge.
-This guidance is updated regular basis, usually every April, although sometimes changes are made at other times of the year.
+There are detailed regulations and guidance for calculating the charges for residential and nursing care homes, which we must follow when calculating your charge.
+This guidance is updated regularly.

 What information do you need?

-Some examples of the type of information that we require are detailed below:
+Some examples of the type of information that we require include your income and capital.

 We will work this out from your income and capital.
 If you are admitted to a home permanently, we may include the value of your home.